-1. Man agement of the accreditation process 2
+1. Man agement of the accreditation process 1

-1.1 The Australian Medical Council (AMC) 2
+1.1 The Australian Medical Council (AMC) 1

-1.2 AMC Specialist Education Accreditation Committee 2
+1.2 AMC Specialist Education Accreditation Committee 1

-1.3 Assessment teams 2
+1.3 Assessment teams 1

-1.4 AMC secretariat 3
+1.4 AMC secretariat 2

-1.5 AMC advisory groups 3
+1.5 AMC advisory groups 2

 2. The conduct of the accreditation process

-2.1 Legislative framework 4
+2.1 Legislative framework 3

-2.2 Purpose of AMC accreditation process 4
+2.2 Purpose of AMC accreditation process 3

-2.3 Scope of AMC accreditations 5
+2.3 Scope of AMC accreditations 4

-2.4 Timing of accreditations 5
+2.4 Timing of accreditations 4

-2.5 AMC conduct 5
+2.5 AMC conduct 4

-2.6 Contribution of doctors in training to AMC accreditation processes 6
+2.6 Contribution of doctors in training to AMC accreditation processes 5

-2.7 Conflict of interest 7
+2.7 Conflict of interest 6

-2.8 Confidentiality 7
+2.8 Confidentiality 6

-2.9 Public material 8
+2.9 Public material 7

-2.10 Complaints 8
+2.10 Complaints 7

-2.11 Fees and charges 9
+2.11 Fees and charges 8

 3. The administration of the assessment process

-3.1 Types of assessments .
-11
+3.1 Types of assessments 10

-3.2 Assessment of new developments .
-11
+3.2 Assessment of new developments 10

-3.3 Assessment by an AMC team .
-14
+3.3 Assessment by an AMC team 13

 4. AMC monitoring of accredited programs

-4.1 Purpose of AMC monitoring .
-21
+4.1 Purpose of AMC monitoring.
+20

-4.2 Progress reports .
-21
+4.2 Monitoring Submissions 20

-4.3 Comprehensive report for extension of accreditation .
-22
+4.3 Accreditation extension submission 21

-4.4 Unsatisfactory progress procedures
+4.4 Unsatisfactory progress procedures 22

-5. Accreditation outcomes
+5 .
+Accreditation outcomes

-5.1 Reaccreditation of education providers and programs of study .
-24
+5.1 Reaccreditation of education providers and programs of study 23

-5.2 Accreditation of new education providers and/or programs .
-25
+5.2 Accreditation of new education providers and/or programs 24

-5.3 Accreditation of material changes to established programs .
-25
+5.3 Accreditation of material changes to established programs 24

-5.4 Procedures following the accreditation decision .
-25
+5.4 Procedures following the accreditation decision 24

-6. Revi ew of accreditation standards and procedures .
-27
+6. Revi ew of accreditation standards and procedures 26